Marble879/SimpleTranscribe-rs/README.md

 async fn main() {

     // Creates a new model handler.
 The model handler takes care of downloading the specified
-    // model (parameter 2) if it does not exist, and storing it in the specified
+    // model (parameter 1) if it does not exist, and storing it in the specified
-    // directory (second parameter)
+    // directory (parameter 2)
     let m = model_handler::ModelHandler::new("tiny", "models/").await;

     // A new transcriber is then made.
 The transcriber utilizes the model handler to